andreped/fast-stain-normalization/README.md

 If the patch size chosen is too small, the stain normalization methods might fail, especially the ITK-implementation.
 The same implementation might also fail if a colourless patch is provided.
 The reference image and input images should therefore be of representative size with meaningful content, for the method to produce a meaningful output.

+## Acknowledgements

+This could not have been possible without the great effort of fellow open-source GitHub users that provide brilliant solutions for me to test and explore!

+The code is based on the three GitHub repositories: [ITKColorNormalization](https://github.com/InsightSoftwareConsortium/ITKColorNormalization), [StainTools](https://github.com/Peter554/StainTools) and [torchstain](https://github.com/EIDOSlab/torchstain).
+Where the latter, torchstain, was used as foundation to develop the tool.